-Many organisations are plagued by time wasters in their maintenance workflows.
+Many organizations are plagued by time wasters in their maintenance workflows.
 Let’s look at a few examples.
-The first is close out reports that technicians write at the end of their maintenance tasks.
-There is no doubt useful information is being captured in these reports but these areoften for people other than technicians.
+The first is close-out reports that technicians write at the end of their maintenance tasks.
+There is no doubt useful information is being captured in these reports but these are often for people other than technicians.
 What if their system wrote these reports for technicians as they performed their duties?
-All they would have to do is to review, confirm specific details and submit it at the end of the maintenance activity.
+All they would have to do is review, confirm specific details, and submit it at the end of the maintenance activity.
 Better still, what if those reports were fed back as insights for a future technician or analysis to avoid getting into the same situation again?

-Troubleshooting is not an exact science, though it is a rare problem solving skill.
+Troubleshooting is not an exact science, though it is a rare problem-solving skill.
 Two engineers don’t perform at the same levels of proficiency when it comes to troubleshooting.
 Some have photographic memories, while others have good observational skills and inferences.
-One approach to solve this problem is to provide standard troubleshooting guides.
-If troubleshooting is guided along a standardised path, the issue is the need to update approaches when asset configuration changes or when there is a new OEM directive warranting a different approach.
-In many cases, standardisation limits the celebrated troubleshooters whose proficiency levels have reached best practice levels.
+One approach to solving this problem is to provide standard troubleshooting guides.
+If troubleshooting is guided along a standardized path, the issue is the need to update approaches when asset configuration changes or when there is a new OEM directive warranting a different approach.
+In many cases, standardization limits the celebrated troubleshooters whose proficiency levels have reached best practice levels.
 What if the guides were provided intuitively to everyone and what if the proficient troubleshooters had a way to influence how the best practices are captured and shared?

 Remember Waze?
-Waze is the navigation phone app that relies on users to crowd source information about traffic conditions, road conditions, hazards, and other traffic-related inputs.
+Waze is a navigation phone app that relies on users to crowd-source information about traffic conditions, road conditions, hazards, and other traffic-related inputs.
 What if there were a Waze for maintenance?
-What if there were a maintenance app that rerouted the troubleshooting procedure like Google Maps does – based on best practices, “faster routes”, and triangulation of present and past data and manufacturer advisory related to the issue at hand?
+What if there were a maintenance app that rerouted the troubleshooting procedure as Google Maps does – based on best practices, “faster routes”, and triangulation of present and past data and manufacturer advisory related to the issue at hand?

-A reimagined maintenance environment would seek to free technicians to spend more time on repairs, would eliminate wasteful steps that allow for more time on tool, and introduce intelligence to develop better ways of working.
+A reimagined maintenance environment would seek to free technicians to spend more time on repairs, eliminate wasteful steps that allow for more time on tools, and introduce intelligence to develop better ways of working.
 Our product roadmap at LexX is focused on targeting issues like these above.
-We work hand in hand with technicians in the field to solve these problems with intelligent technology, to revolutionise maintenance, one task at a time.
+We work hand in hand with technicians in the field to solve these problems with intelligent technology, to revolutionize maintenance, one task at a time.